|Quick Facts: Computer Support Specialists|

 The median annual wage for computer user support specialists was $52,690 in May 2020.

-Employment of computer support specialists is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations.
-More support services will be needed as organizations upgrade their computer equipment and software.
+Overall employment of computer support specialists is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for computer support specialists.